 Implementing Fast AlphaZero

-How AlphaZero Actually Works
+How AlphaZero Works

 1. Self play to generate training data